 Long-term Exposure to Air Pollution: Does it Affect Mortality?

-With global air quality reaching dangerous levels in many parts of the world, scientists and air quality specialists have begun closely studying the link between local air quality and public health.
-In these recent findings, researchers have suggested there may be a correlation between long-term exposure to air pollution and mortality rates.
+Global air quality is reaching dangerous levels in many parts of the world.
+So, scientists and air quality specialists have begun closely studying the link between local air quality and mortality.

 By looking at some case studies around the world, we can get a better idea of this relationship.
 Then we can see if we need to take caution around our exposure to airborne pollutants, such as Particulate Matter (PM2.5, PM10).